adamreisnz/ngGo/JGF.md

 			}
 		},

+		// In problems, a node with the correct solution can be marked { move: {W: "gb"}, solution: true },

 		// Variations are contained in a variations container.
 		[
 			// Each variation's nodes are contained in a child moves container.